w3f/educhain/docs/collator.md

 }
 ```

-Once this is in place, restart nginx, and you should be able to access the node via port `443`.
+Once this is in place, restart nginx, and you can access the node via port `443`.